Jesus the Messiah

 • (Matthew 9:27-30).

-Some readers may object that in Isaiah's prophecy it is God, not the Messiah, who is to open blind eyes and make the lame to leap.
+Some readers may object that in Isaiah's prophecy it is God, not the Messiah, who is to 'come with vengeance' and open blind eyes and make the lame to leap.
 This is an astute observation:

 With the Rich